udpet-challenge/udpet-challenge.github.io/submission.md

 - Generated Full dose image in nifti format (Unit:Bq/ml), recovered from dose reduced images in Test dataset
 - Pre-registration via email to [yizhou.chen@students.unibe.ch](mailto:yizhou.chen@students.unibe.ch) OR [alejandro.lopez@unibe.ch](mailto:alejandro.lopez@unibe.ch) by Oct.
 12th to confirm a submission by the deadline (Oct.
 27th).

-Test dataset and evaluation code will available at a link here on Aug.
-1st.

 It includes:
 - test.zip: newly collected 50 subjects low statistics corresponding to low dose PET scanned with Siemens Biograph Vision Quadra (n=20) and United Imaging uEXPLORER (n=30).
 <!-- **To be noted: we will not provide the information of Dose reduction factor for each test case this year.** -->